shahin43/airflow_etl_pipeline/ETL_README.md

   - Flower dashboard for celery workers can be accessed at - http://localhost:5555/
   - Spark cluster UI can be accessed at - http://localhost:8080/

-Once in Airflow UI, kindly add below file connections navigating to ```Admin --> Connections ```, as these file path connections are required in DAG for Filesensor tasks.
+Once in Airflow UI, add below file connections navigating to ```Admin --> Connections ```, as these file path connections are required in DAG for Filesensor tasks.
  ```
     -  Conn Id    = file_path_source1
        Conn Type  = File